RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_how_to_boot/index.en.md

     - The project file is created in ${HOME}.
     - WHHEL port number is specified as 8089.

-        1. When the WHEEL server starts, open a web browser on the host machine and click Go to `http (s) :// localhost: 8089`.
+1. When the WHEEL server starts, open a web browser on the host machine and click Go to `http(s)://localhost:8089`.

 <div class="notice--info">{{ notice-http | markdownify }}</div>